nf-core/sarek/docs/usage.md

 ### --custom_config_base

-If you're running offline, nextflow will not be able to fetch the institutional config files from the internet.
+If you're running offline, `Nextflow` will not be able to fetch the institutional config files from the internet.
 If you don't need them, then this is not a problem.
-If you do need them, you should download the files from the repo and tell nextflow where to find them with the `custom_config_base` option.
+If you do need them, you should download the files from the repository and tell `Nextflow` where to find them with the `custom_config_base` option.
 For example:

 ```bash
 NXF_OPTS='-Xms1g -Xmx4g'
 ```

-> Note that the nf-core/tools helper package has a `download` command to download all required pipeline
-> files + singularity containers + institutional configs in one go for you, to make this process easier.
+> Note that the nf-core/tools helper package has a `download` command to download all required pipeline files + singularity containers + institutional configs in one go for you, to make this process easier.

 ## Job resources